-If you’re evaluating pharmacy work as a career option, consider the benefits of healthcare training and pharmacy technician certification.
-Employers are actively seeking qualified pharmacy technicians with industry-relevant training.
+If you’re thinking of a pharmacy technician career, you might want to consider the benefits of healthcare training and pharmacy technician certification.
+Employers typically look for candidates who have industry-relevant training.
 Many also prefer candidates with credentials from a recognized industry organization, such as the Pharmacy Technician Certification Board (PTCB).
-Specialized training and certification can help you become a desirable candidate for an entry-level job in a hospital or retail pharmacy.
+Specialized training and certification can help you become a desirable candidate for an entry-level job in hospital or retail pharmacy.

 Recent employment trends suggest there will be good career opportunities for trained pharmacy technicians.
-The U.S. Bureau of Labor Statistics (BLS) projects that employment of pharmacy technicians will grow much faster than the average occupation, with a 31% increase between 2008 and 2018.1
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of pharmacy technicians will grow faster than the average for all occupations, with a 12% increase between 2016 and 2026.

 Pharmacy Technician Education

-For many individuals seeking entry-level pharmacy technician jobs, one option is choosing a formal healthcare training program that prepares students to sit for the Pharmacy Technician Certification Exam (PTCE) offered by the PTCB.
-Ultimate Medical Academy (UMA) offers two online healthcare education programs that are intended to help students qualify for employment as a pharmacy technician.
+If you’re seeking an entry-level pharmacy technician job, one option to pursue is a healthcare training program that prepares you to sit for the Pharmacy Technician Certification Exam (PTCE) offered by the PTCB.

 Training for Pharmacy Technician Certification

-Learning these professional skills and passing the national certification exam may qualify graduates for entry-level pharmacy technician jobs in a variety of healthcare settings, including hospitals, retail pharmacies, mail-order facilities and more.
+Learning these professional skills and passing the national certification exam will help graduates be qualified for entry-level pharmacy technician jobs in a variety of healthcare settings, including hospitals, retail pharmacies, mail-order facilities and more.

 The Pharmacy Technician Certification Exam (PTCE)

-The PTCE is a computer-based exam that consists of 90 multiple-choice questions, including 10 pre-test questions that do not count toward the exam score.2 Candidates have two hours to complete the exam, with an additional 10 minutes for a tutorial and post-exam survey.
+The PTCE is a computer-based exam that consists of 90 multiple-choice questions, including 10 questions that do not count toward the exam score.
+Candidates have one hour and 50 minutes to complete the exam, with an additional 10 minutes for a tutorial and post-exam survey.
 Results are based on the candidate’s answers to the 80 scored test questions.
 The unscored questions are not identified and are spread throughout the test.

-- Candidates who pass the exam will attain the Certified Pharmacy Technician (CPhT) designation.
+Candidates who pass the exam will earn the Certified Pharmacy Technician (CPhT) designation.

 Pharmacy Technician Certification Requirements

-Once a candidate has passed the PTCE, recertification is required every two years.
-To maintain certification and continue using the CPhT designation, a pharmacy technician must complete 20 hours of continuing education within two years of certification or recertification, and submit a recertification application along with the applicable fees.4
+If you pass the PTCE, you’ll be required to recertify every two years.
+To maintain certification and continue using the CPhT designation, you’ll also need to complete 20 hours of continuing education within two years of certification or recertification and submit a recertification application along with the applicable fees.

 Benefits of Obtaining CPhT Certification

-Many healthcare providers prefer applicants who have completed formal training and attained the industry certification.
-The CPhT designation offers employers the assurance that an individual has met the qualifications specified by a national certifying association and demonstrated competency in the knowledge, skills and abilities necessary to function as a pharmacy technician.
-Earning this industry-recognized certification may increase your employment opportunities, as some employers will only consider applicants who have attained CPhT certification.
+Many employers look for candidates who are certified.
+The CPhT designation tells employers that you’ve met the qualifications of a national certifying association and demonstrated competency in the knowledge, skills and abilities necessary to be a pharmacy technician.
+Earning this industry-recognized certification may increase your employment opportunities.